Pedro Nuño Colón de Portugal, 6th Duke of Veragua

-Pedro Nuño Colón de Portugal y Castro, 6th Duke of Veragua, 6th Marquess of Jamaica, 6th Count of Gelves (Madrid, Spain, 13 December 1628 – December 8, 1673, Mexico City) was viceroy of New Spain from December 3, 1673 to December 8, 1673.
+Pedro Nuño Colón de Portugal y Castro, 6th Duke of Veragua, 6th Marquess of Jamaica, 6th Count of Gelves (Madrid, Spain, 13 December 1628 – December 8, 1673, Mexico City) was viceroy of New Spain from December 3, 1673, to December 8, 1673.

 Early life

-He was born in Madrid, the son of Álvaro Colón de Portugal y Portocarrero, fifth Duke of Veragua, sixth admiral of the Indies, and of Catalina de Castro y Portugal, fifth countess of Gelves, and descendant of the House of Braganza, distantly related to the Portuguese royal family.
+He was born in Madrid, the son of Álvaro Colón de Portugal y Portocarrero, 5th Duke of Veragua, 4th Duke of la Vega, 6th admiral of the Indies, and of Catalina de Castro y Portugal, 5th countess of Gelves, and descendant of the House of Braganza, distantly related to the Portuguese royal family.

 Career

 He was a knight of Order of the Golden Fleece, 1670, and also inherited the positions of admiral and governor of the Indies.
 He became the first viceroy of New Spain named under the authority of King Charles II.

 On April 28, 1672, Enrique de Toledo y Osorio, Marquess of Villafranca was named viceroy of New Spain, but he declined the post.

 Instead, Colón de Portugal was named viceroy on June 10, 1672, and he arrived in Veracruz in September 1673.
 He delayed some time in Veracruz to look over the fortifications there, as Spain was then at war with France.

 He arrived at Chapultepec November 16, 1673, and remained there three weeks for reasons of health before making his entry into Mexico City.
 He took possession of the government the night of November 20, but delayed exercising the functions of government.
 He finally made his solemn entry into Mexico City on December 8, 1673, and his government is dated from this date, rather than November 20.
 One of his few official acts was to lower the prices of cacao and maize.

 Colón de Portugal's governorship would not last long, however, as he died on December 13 at 5 am, only five days after formally taking up the position.
 His term was the shortest of all the viceroys'.
 His funeral was conducted with great solemnity in the cathedral, where his remains were deposited in the chapel of Santo Cristo.
 Some historians claim that his remains were later moved to Spain, but others claim they are still in the cathedral.

 On the day of his death, the Inquisitor Juan de Ortega delivered sealed instructions to the Audiencia that in the event of the death of Pedro Nuño Colón de Portugal, the government was to be transferred to Payo Enríquez de Rivera, archbishop of Mexico.